 4. When is your fiscal year end?

-For C Corps with a December fiscal year end, the deadline to claim for 2016 is April 15, 2017.
-For C Corps with fiscal year ends other than December, the deadline to claim is 3.5 months following the end of the tax year.
+S Corps with a December fiscal year should claim on or before March 15.
+S Corps with fiscal year ends other than December should claim on or before 15th day of the 3rd month following the end of the tax year.

 5. Do you have all the forms in order?